 There are several types of residence permits:

-• Residence permit tied to entrepreneurship, property, or investments: If you open a business, invest in a newly formed Georgian company, or buy property worth at least $150,000 USD, you may qualify.
+- Residence permit tied to entrepreneurship, property, or investments: If you open a business, invest in a newly formed Georgian company, or buy property worth at least US$150,000, you may qualify.
+Note that this property threshold was raised by 50% from US$100,000 effective March 1, 2026, so older guides quoting US$100,000 are out of date.

 Duration of Stay